deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/building_course/provide_overview.rst

   :alt: The Course Updates & News page with the Entrance Exam tab circled on the
       left

+As students work through the entrance exam, they can see their status at the top of the page.
 After students pass the exam, they can access all released materials in your course.

 To require an entrance exam, follow these steps.